ga-wdi-lessons/sql-intro/sql_basics.md

 Look critically at each line of the provided `schema.sql` file.
 Here's how one row breaks down...

-`id SERIAL PRIMARY KEY`
+**`id SERIAL PRIMARY KEY`**
 - `id`: column name, how we will refer to this column
-- `SERIAL` is the data type (similar to integer or string).
+- `SERIAL`: the data type (similar to integer or string).
 It's a special datatype for unique identifier columns, which the db auto-increments.
-- `PRIMARY KEY`: a special constraint which indicates a unique identifier for each row.
+- `PRIMARY KEY`: a special constraint which indicates a unique identifier for each row

 Take a few minutes to research the other rows.